by Tim Gilmore, 1/6/2017

 I’m embarrassed at how traditionally romanticist my memory must sound.
 But she’d shown me the swamp rose.
 I’ll always go looking for her.
 She said she forgot to sing to me.

-I wish she’d remembered to sing, but she’d need to know I’d castrate myself, crucify myself, commit seppuku, and consider it a work of art, before I’d have her feel for me an obligation.
+I wish she’d remembered to sing, but she’d need to know I’d castrate myself, crucify myself, commit seppuku, and consider my final action a work of art before I’d have her feel for me an obligation.
 I’d rather she need me not at all, surely she never did, but I’ll always hope she might have needed me to write this sentence.

-And if that witch, borne up of the swamp and composting creek, came to me once, when I was young, and really did want, really did will, to sing to me, surely I hope I’ll still hear her sing.
+And if that witch, borne up of the swamp and composting creek, came to me once, when I was young, and really did want, really did will, to sing to me, surely I hope I’ll hear her sing still.